GamerNoTitle/MCDR-Mirror-Server/README.md

 # English

-This is a plugin can help you turn on another mirror server for you to debug or design (**Python3 ONLY**)
+This is a plugin can help you turn on another mirror server for you to debug or design (**Python3 ONLY**), now supported Minecraft 1.16+

-> ### 2020/7/6
->
-> I've got the problem on the plugin cannot worked well on Minecraft 1.16+ because of the file `Session.lock` have been locked by Minecraft.
-Now I'm using a compromised solution: turn off the server to copy the world into the mirror one and then turn on the server
->
-> I'm trying to refer the QBM plugin to make 1.16+ server can use the hot sync

 use `!!mirror` to call out the help menu